shahepay/shahepay/doc/init.md

 ### Mac OS X

-Copy org.shahepay.shahepayd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.shahepay.shahepayd.plist`.
+Copy site.shahepay.shahepayd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/site.shahepay.shahepayd.plist`.

 This Launch Agent will cause shahepayd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run shahepayd as the current user.
-You will need to modify org.shahepay.shahepayd.plist if you intend to use it as a Launch Daemon with a dedicated shahepay user.
+You will need to modify site.shahepay.shahepayd.plist if you intend to use it as a Launch Daemon with a dedicated shahepay user.

 Auto-respawn